bodiem13/Relo/README.txt

 MODEL DIRECTORY

-The 'model' directory contains code related to the clustering pipeline and the generation and testing of various clustering models.
+The 'model' directory contains code related to the clustering pipeline and the generation and evaluation of various clustering models.

 The 'Clustering_Model_Testing.ipynb' file contains the initial code that was used to test a wide variety of different clustering methods on a subset of our final processed dataset.